containers/podman-desktop/website/tutorial/running-an-ai-application.md

 # Running an AI application

-This tutorial covers the following end-to-end tasks required to run and validate an Artificial Intelligence (AI) application on your local machine:
+This tutorial covers the following end-to-end tasks required to run and verify an Artificial Intelligence (AI) application on your local machine:

 - Installing the extension
 - Downloading a model